vishivishvish/vishivishvish.github.io/README.md

 - 🌌 **Engineering Physics & Astronomy**
 - ⚛️ **Quantum Computing**

-This list is not fixed — it is expected to evolve.
+This list is not fixed either — it is expected to evolve.

 What this crucially boils down to is - the **agentic learning process itself** is also undergoing a form of recursive self-improvement.
-While agents improve the codebase, they also utilize an ever-growing compendium of ideas from the above fields to refine how learning artifacts, research notes, and conceptual frameworks are generated, evaluated, and integrated into their self-improvement philosophy.
-In effect, this will create a feedback loop where **the first derivative of learning quality itself improves over time**.
+While agents improve the codebase, they also utilize an ever-growing compendium of ideas from the above fields (as well as a growing list of fields themselves) to refine how learning artifacts, research notes, and conceptual frameworks are generated, evaluated, and integrated into their self-improvement philosophy.
+In effect, this will create a feedback loop where **the first derivative of learning quality itself improves over time**, and the only real bottleneck appears to be the agents' own context limitations & memory.

 This repository is therefore not just a website.

-It is a substrate for:
-- versioned thinking
-- agent-assisted creation
-- and long-horizon intellectual compounding
+It represents something much, much more - a microcosm of the RSI dream that's kicked off at the frontier of worldwide AI.

-Where this ultimately leads is anyone’s guess.
+Where this ultimately leads for this site - I don't know.
 What’s already in motion, though, is a growing stack of learning notes, GitHub repositories, experiments, and research artifacts — all feeding back into how my agents learn and improve.
-The whole thing is being built on locally hosted, open-source LLMs and consumer hardware, with no recurring platform rent and no magic black boxes.
+The whole thing is also being built on locally hosted, open-source LLMs and consumer hardware, with no recurring platform rent and no magic black boxes.

 True RSI or not, this is easily the most ambitious (and frankly, the most fun) system I’ve ever tried to build.

-You are seeing it early.

 ---

 ## Credits

-Authored (mostly) by GPT-5.2 with some prodding from me
+Authored (mostly) by LLMs with some prodding from me